tidb-incubator/TiBigData/docs/design/2022-07-28-support-generate-auto_random-pk.md

 ### the mechanism of shard

-Firstly, we need to generate the shardSeed, whose bits' length must be greater than or equal to 16.
+Firstly, we need to generate the shardSeed, whose bits' length must be greater than 16.
 Then we take the low n bits of the shardSeed as the shard mask.

 ```java